openstack-archive/pylockfile/doc/source/index.rst

 ---------------------

-If you encounter any problems with ``lockfile``, would like help or want to submit a patch, contact me directly: Skip Montanaro (skip@pobox.com).
+If you encounter any problems with ``lockfile``, would like help or want to submit a patch, check http://launchpad.net/pylockfile